lelegard/cryptobench/README.md

 These documents precisely describe the performances of each instruction.
 Let's check the latency of the `umulh` instruction.
-On the N1, the latency is described as "5(3)" cycles, while it is only 3 on the V1.
+On the N1, the latency is described as "5(3)" cycles, while it is only 3 cycles on the V1.

 In the N1 guide, we also read about `umulh` (and `smulh`): _"Multiply high operations stall the multiplier pipeline for N extra cycles before any other type M uop can be issued to